 Access to medicinal cannabis is heavily regulated by the Therapeutic Goods Authority and doctors must be authorised to prescribe this alternative treatment. her MEDICAL’s onsite General Practitioner Dr Rachel Wyndham is an authorised prescriber who supports access and provides this alternative treatment to approved patients through the Special Access Scheme.

-If you have had a medical condition that has lasted more than 3 months and standard medications have been ineffective or caused side effects then you qualify for medicinal cannabis.
+If you have a medical condition that has lasted more than 3 months and where standard medications have been ineffective or caused side effects then you may qualify and be eligible to be prescribed medicinal cannabis.

 The guidelines to be approved for a prescription are strict and are monitored by the Special Access Scheme.

 her MEDICAL onsite general practitioner, Dr Rachel Wyndham can help and support you through the approval and eligibility process.